 We award long-term equity incentive grants to executive officers, including the named executive officers, as part of our total compensation package.
-These awards are consistent with our pay for performance principles and align the interests of the executive officers to the interests of our shareholders.
+These awards are consistent with our pay for performance principles and align the interests of the executive officers with the interests of our shareholders.
 The compensation committee reviews and recommends to the board of directors the amount of each award to be granted to each named executive officer and the board of directors approves each award.
+The compensation committee's goal is to provide awards that are competitive with the external market.
+Long-term equity incentive awards granted to executive officers are determined after consideration of data included in the Radford survey.
+The awards generally vest over a period of years and are intended to focus our executive officers on achievement of our long-term strategic goals.
 Long-term equity incentive awards to our executives were made pursuant to our 1999 Stock Option Plan, or the 1999 Plan, until April 2007, and thereafter, pursuant to our Long-Term Incentive Compensation Plan.